Human Resources Service Center

 *The list of tasks is illustrative and is not exhaustive.

-• Departments are to consider if the student’s position meets any of the above criteria and be prepared to select the option, as appropriate, in Handshake.
+Departments are to consider if the student’s position meets any of the above criteria and be prepared to select the option, as appropriate, in Handshake.
+Additional information on Chico State’s Background Check Procedures website.
+CSU Background Check Policy HR 2017-17 (PDF).

-A background check is also required of current student employees, not just new.
+A background check might also be required of current student employees, not just brand new.
 Current student positions must be evaluated by the department to determine if background check criteria are met by the position.
-If so, the student employee should be submitted into background.
+Employment Services can confirm if a current student employee is required to have a new background check.

 • Step 2: Post student position in Handshake

-Use Handshake(opens in new window) to advertise for All state-funded, and work study, student employee position openings on campus.
+Use Handshake(opens in new window) to advertise for all state-funded, work study, and LAEP student employee position openings on campus.
+Positions should be posted for a minimum of 7 business days.

 • Need multiple student employees for one position type?
 You can post one posting in Handshake and hire multiple students from the posting.

-Training will be provided to review these steps, obtain feedback, and supply “Handshake Best Practices” for on-campus positions.
+Handshake 101 trainings are held each semester to review these steps, obtain feedback, and supply “Handshake Best Practices” for on-campus positions.
+Please refer to Professional Development for training dates and times.

 Use preferences (i.e., “the department prefers someone who can work three consecutive semesters”) in the position description to help screen applicants later.